 - 4. It is to be expected that the early disclosure, and provision or inspection, of Electronic Track Data will enable the rapid and cost-effective resolution of many disputes, or potential disputes, concerning liability for collisions without recourse to formal proceedings. - 5.
-Therefore, each party to an anticipated Collision Claim will generally be expected to - (a) disclose to one another any Electronic Track Data, which is or has been in its control, and - (b) if each party has Electronic Track Data in its control, thereafter exchange copies of and/or permit reciprocal inspection of such Electronic Track Data, - during the course of pre-action correspondence.
-A failure by one party so to disclose, exchange copies of, or permit reciprocal inspection of, Electronic Track Data at the request of another party to an anticipated Collision Claim prior to the commencement of proceedings without good reason is likely to attract a costs sanction from the Court. - 6.
-Furthermore, an application under rule 31.16 by a person likely to be a party to a subsequent Collision Claim for mutual or reciprocal disclosure and/or inspection of Electronic Track Data by another person likely to be a party to that action before proceedings have started is likely to be considered favourably by the Court if each such person has Electronic Track Data in its control.
+Therefore, each party to an anticipated Collision Claim will generally be expected to - (a) disclose to one another any Electronic Track Data, which is or has been in its control, and - (b) provide copies, or permit inspection, of that electronic track data during the course of pre-action correspondence.
+A failure by one party so to disclose or permit inspection of Electronic Track Data at the request of

+- another party to an anticipated Collision Claim prior to the commencement of proceedings without good reason is likely to attract a costs sanction from the Court. - 6.
+Furthermore, an application under rule 31.16 by a person likely to be a party to a subsequent Collision Claim for disclosure and/or inspection of Electronic Track Data by another person likely to be a party to that action before proceedings have started is likely to be considered favourably by the Court.